OpenCilk/www.opencilk.org/src/doc/users-guide/convert-a-c++-program.md

 ---
 title: Convert a C++ program
+excerpt: Why is this required?
 ---
 ## Overview

 Here is the sequence of steps to create a parallel program using OpenCilk.

-- Typically, you will start with a serial C or C++ program that implements the basic functions or algorithms that you want to parallelize.
+* Typically, you will start with a serial C or C++ program that implements the basic functions or algorithms that you want to parallelize.
 You will likely be most successful if the serial program is correct to begin with!
   Any bugs in the serial program will occur in the parallel program, but they will be more difficult to identify and fix.
-- Next, identify the program regions that will benefit from parallel operation.
+* Next, identify the program regions that will benefit from parallel operation.
 Operations that are relatively long-running and which can be performed independently are prime candidates.
-- Use the three OpenCilk keywords to identify tasks that can execute in
+* Use the three OpenCilk keywords to identify tasks that can execute in
   parallel:
-    * `cilk_spawn` indicates a call to a function (a "child") that can proceed in parallel with the caller (the "parent").
+      * `cilk_spawn` indicates a call to a function (a "child") that can proceed in parallel with the caller (the "parent").*
-    * `cilk_sync` indicates that all spawned children must complete before proceeding.
+       `cilk_sync` indicates that all spawned children must complete before proceeding.
       * `cilk_for` identifies a loop for which all iterations can execute in parallel.
-- Build the program:
+* Build the program:

-    - **Linux* OS:** Use the `clang` or `clang++` compiler command.
+  * **Linux* OS:** Use the `clang` or `clang++` compiler command.
-- Run the program.
+* Run the program.
 If there are no ***race conditions***, the parallel program will produce the same result as the serial program.
-- Even if the parallel and serial program results are the same, there may still be race conditions.
+* Even if the parallel and serial program results are the same, there may still be race conditions.
 Run the program under the ***cilksan race detector*** to identify possible race conditions introduced by parallel operations.
-- ***Correct any race conditions*** with ***reducers***, locks, or recode to resolve conflicts.
+* ***Correct any race conditions*** with ***reducers***, locks, or recode to resolve conflicts.
-- Note that a traditional debugger can debug the *serialization* of a parallel program, which you can create easily with OpenCilk.
+* Note that a traditional debugger can debug the *serialization* of a parallel program, which you can create easily with OpenCilk.

 We will walk through this process in detail using a sort program as an example.